20th May 2020 update

 As the year progresses the following is planned:-

-- To continue harrowing the lake bed during March and April
+- Harrowing the lake bed during March – completed

-- To apply the third stage of the initial blue dye dosage.
-NB this can’t be done until the lake level drops to below the lip of the overflow control weir.
+- To apply the third stage of the initial blue dye dosage. – completed and being monitored

 - To undertake surface monitoring of weed growth.